SiaFoundation/web/README.md

 - [@siafoundation/react-renterd](libs/react-renterd) - React hooks for interacting with `renterd`.
 - [@siafoundation/react-hostd](libs/react-hostd) - React hooks for interacting with `hostd`.
 - [@siafoundation/react-walletd](libs/react-walletd) - React hooks for interacting with `walletd`.
+- [@siafoundation/react-sia-central](libs/react-sia-central) - React hooks for interacting with the Sia Central API.
+- [@siafoundation/sia-central](libs/sia-central) - Methods and types for interacting with the Sia Central API.
 - [@siafoundation/sia-js](libs/sia-js) - Core Sia types and library methods for v1 `siad`.
 - [@siafoundation/sia-nodejs](libs/sia-nodejs) - Sia NodeJS client for controlling a v1 `siad`.
 - [@siafoundation/design-system](libs/design-system) - React-based design system used across Sia apps and websites.